What Is Performance Psychology?

 The performance psychologist's role begins with helping individuals establish and maintain optimal output, develop high levels of mastery, garner motivation, and pursue excellence.
 All of this without falling foul to the spectre of perfectionism.

 Establishing future goals can be beneficial to some performers.
 However, they can be a distraction and detrimental to results for others.
-The performance psychologist must help the performer focus on the here and now process rather than future based ideals.
+The performance psychologist must help the performer focus on the here-and-now process rather than future-based ideals.

 The Pursuit of Perfection